BS in Computer Engineering

 Rapid innovation is the name of the game in today’s computer industry, There is a great demand for computer engineers who can do it all—from designing computer hardware, components and software, to developing next-generation products and appliances that contain embedded systems.
 As computer technology becomes more essential to commerce and daily life, companies will need computer engineers who possess a well-developed set of skills and who can quickly adapt to change.
 To meet the challenges of the future, these companies will turn to their computer engineers for innovative solutions and technological leadership.

 RIT’s Computer Engineering program begins with basic principles of science, mathematics, and technology – the foundation for all engineers.
-The curriculum includes courses in software engineering, computer science, electronics, embedded systems, and integrated circuit design, in addition to professional electives and liberal arts courses.
+The curriculum includes courses in software engineering, computer science, electronics, embedded systems, computer architecture, networks, signal processing, and integrated circuit design, in addition to professional electives and liberal arts courses.
 A capstone project in which students develop a design concept and create a working prototype rounds out the program.
 Undergraduate students are offered the opportunity to apply for the dual degree program in Computer Engineering, which allows them to complete their BS and MS degrees concurrently.